isabella232/auditor.pt-BR/help/get-started/audit-list.md

 ![](assets/card.png)

 Clique no nome da auditoria para ver os resultados da auditoria.
-Clique no menu ao lado do nome para ver os links para copiar, executar novamente ou cancelar a auditoria, ou para baixar um relatório concluído como uma planilha do Excel ou PDF:
+Click the menu next to the name to see links for copying, rerunning, or canceling the audit, or to download a finished report as an [!DNL Excel] spreadsheet or PDF.

 ![](assets/card-menu.png)